 • Review essay on one of the monographs (40 % of the final grade).

 • Re-takes will be possible for parts of the final grade in accordance with the course syllabus.

 See Blackboard for further details.

 Students do not need to register for the exam through uSis because this course does not have one final (classical) exam.

-Registration in Usis is obligatory for the lectures (H) for all participants.
-Please consult the course registration website for information on registration periods and further instructions.
-Students do not need to register for the exam through uSis because this course does not have one final (classical) exam.
+• Registration in Usis for lectures (H) is mandatory for all participants.
+Students should consult the course registration website for information on registration periods and further instructions.
+Students need not register for examination through uSis because this course has no final examination.

-Exchange students who have officially been admitted to this course during their Admission Procedure, will be registered in Usis by the faculty-administration.
+• Exchange students officially admitted to this course through the Admission Procedure will be registered in Usis by the faculty administrators.